CaptFlopp3y/MakeMeAreadME/outPut/ReadMeGen.md

 * [Questions](#questions)

 ## Installation
-npm install
+a

 ## Usage
-undefined
+a

 ## Credits
-self made
+a

-## LicenseThis program/application uses the [N/A]() license.
+## LicenseThis program/application uses the [MIT](https://opensource.org/licenses/MIT) license.

 ## Tests
-undefined
+a

 ## Questions
-Find me at my GitHub: [CaptFlopp3y](https://github.com/CaptFlopp3y).
+Find me at my GitHub: [a](https://github.com/a).
-If you have any further questions, you can reach out here: barrancofabian@gmail.com.
+If you have any further questions, you can reach out here: a.